Skip to content

 Governance

 Governance VAAs don't have a payload_id field like the preceding formats.
-They're used to trigger some action in the deployed contracts (for example, upgrade).
+Instead, they trigger an action in the deployed contracts (for example, an upgrade).

 Action Structure

 Governance messages contain pre-defined actions, which can target the various Wormhole modules currently deployed on-chain.
-The structure contains the following fields:
+The structure includes the following fields:

 • module u8[32] - contains a right-aligned module identifier